gmf|us|en|financial-resources|articles|simple-interest en_us en-us

 Apply Now

 Learning how simple interest loans work may not be top on your to-do list, but knowing the basics might just save you money down the road.
-Time to cast aside those doubts with a crash course on simple interest.
+Compare a typical lease, retail financing and balloon contract for EVs to determine which financing option is right for you, bearing in mind that a lease is not a simple interest contract.
+Then, see how your simple interest auto financing is set up.

 What is simple interest?

 Simple interest is a method for calculating the daily interest on an unpaid principal balance.
-When you finance with GM Financial, your finance agreement is a simple interest contract, meaning that you aren't charged interest on interest (which is a good thing), just daily interest on the unpaid principal balance.
+Many auto financing companies, including GM Financial, use simple interest contracts.
+This means you only pay daily interest on the unpaid principal balance, and you aren't charged interest on top of interest (which is a good thing).

 Early payments

-Whenever you make a payment with GM Financial, any accrued interest is paid first.
+When you make a payment with GM Financial, any accrued interest is paid first.
 So, if you make a payment early, less interest will have accrued and more of your payment will go toward the principal.
-Paying early can whittle down your principal over time, and you may pay significantly less in interest over the life of your finance contract.
+Paying early can whittle down your principal over time, and you may pay less in interest over the life of your finance contract.
+With consistent early payments, you could finish your contract sooner.

 On-time payments

 Are you a stickler for paying your bills on time?
 Good financial habits like this may help your credit score.
-If you make all your payments on time, you'll complete your contract on the estimated date.
+If you make all your payments on time, you'll complete your contract on the planned maturity date.
+Many auto financing companies allow you to set up Auto Pay in your account profile to ensure you make payments on time every time.

 Late payments

-Now you know how your payments affect your simple interest contract.
-Log in to MyAccount or download our mobile app to update your preferences and worry less about missing payments.
-If you still have questions about simple interest, visit our simple interest page.
+Now you know how your payments affect your simple interest auto financing contract.
+Log in to MyAccount or download the GM Financial Mobile app to stay on top of your account.
+If you still have questions about simple interest, visit our auto financing page.

 Kelly Schaefer Hill